 Deadlines: The Journal of Political Risk is published on a rolling basis.
 Article submissions are accepted on a rolling basis, and there are no deadlines.

 Remuneration and Credit: Unless otherwise communicated in writing, the Journal of Political Risk does not offer remuneration for content.
 In certain instances a particular author may be offered an honorarium for his or her contribution.
-Writers and organizations will always be credited for their work, including a by-line and one-sentence biography at the end of the article (to be written by the Editor).
-Journal of Political Risk editors and substantive contributors will be credited with a statement at the end of each article, such as, “John Smith contributed to this article,” or, “John Smith edited this article.”
+Writers and organizations will always be credited for their work, including a by-line and at least a one-sentence biography at the end of the article (to be written by the Editor).
+Journal of Political Risk editors and substantive contributors may be credited with a statement at the end of each article, such as, “John Smith contributed to this article,” or, “John Smith edited this article.”